prakash-sparrow/study-material/Linux-Commands/Linux Commands .md

 ```
 $ cut -c 6-
     This is for remove first 6 character

+$ echo "This is a line" | cut -c 1-10
+    Displays First 10 charcter

+$ cut -d ' ' -f5
+    Grab the 5th field

 $ cat pratice.txt | cut -c2
     It will print Charcter two  (jason - 'a' will be printed)